 Impact Level High

-Specialties Affected DME suppliers, physical medicine & rehabilitation, neurology, orthopedics, geriatrics, home health
+Specialties Affected DME suppliers, physical medicine and rehabilitation, orthopedics, neurology, geriatrics, home health

-Key Action Audit your MAE documentation workflow against the updated clinical algorithm before March 7, 2026
+Key Action Audit your MAE documentation workflows against the Clinical Criteria algorithm before billing claims with a service date of March 7, 2026 or later

 CMS Mobility Assistive Equipment Coverage Criteria and Medical Necessity Requirements 2026